-Rather than building homes in isolation, developments could incorporate business spaces, community-owned renewable energy schemes and training facilities linked to Sabhal Mòr Ostaig and UHI.
+Rather than building homes in isolation, developments could incorporate business spaces, community and leisure facilities, community-owned renewable energy schemes and training facilities linked to Sabhal Mòr Ostaig and UHI.
 Such an approach would simultaneously provide homes for local workers, create employment opportunities, reduce living costs through renewable energy and develop local skills.
 This aligns with the Scottish Government's vision for '20-minute neighbourhoods' where people can meet their daily needs close to home.
+However, the community is clear that it also wishes to protect green space, including land south of Kilbeg, and that further development in the Armadale/Pier Road area is not feasible.